|Ranking||School||State||% of Schools Considered|

 1. Indiana University, Bloomington, Indianapolis, Indiana (top 1% of programs considered)

-The Kelly School of Business at Indiana University offers a flexible online MBA program, known as “Kelly Direct Online,” that allows students to customize their experience by selecting 12 credit hours of electives to create a specialized area.
+The Kelley School of Business at Indiana University offers a flexible online MBA program, known as “Kelley Direct Online,” that allows students to customize their experience by selecting 12 credit hours of electives to create a specialized area.
 The program offers the opportunity to complete a dual MBA/MS degree with an Online MS in Business Analytics, Entrepreneurship & Innovation, Finance, Global Supply Chain Management, IT Management, Marketing or Strategic Management.
 This may be accomplished with only 12 additional credit hours.

 Other unique opportunities for students include AGILE—Accelerating Global Immersion Leadership Education, which allows students to gain international business experience while pursuing their online degree.
 Offered each quarter, the AGILE curriculum features travel to places such as Gaborone, Botswana; Sao Paolo, Brazil; Beijing, China; New Delhi, India; Yangon, Myanmar, Johannesburg, South Africa, and Havana/Vinales, Cuba.